-The three most common threats we are seeing our customers facing;
+These are the three most common threats we are seeing our customers facing.

 Business Email Compromise